rafasashi/live-template-editor-reseller/readme.txt

 == Description ==

-Live Template Editor Reseller allows you to edit template profils.
+Live Template Editor Seller allows you to edit template profils.

 == Installation ==

-Installing "Live Template Editor Reseller" can be done either by searching for "Live Template Editor Reseller" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "Live Template Editor Seller" can be done either by searching for "Live Template Editor Seller" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org
 2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard